teresa-chow/guides-and-manuals/markdown.md

-# Markdown: a guide
+# (GitHub Flavored) Markdown: a guide
 ![Static Badge](https://img.shields.io/badge/Guides%20and%20manuals-Markdown-%2315bbbb)

 _Having been recently introduced to GitHub and the world of programming, I rapidly understood the importance of comprehensive README files for communicating any project (mainly, because, most of the time, any other way I have no idea what's going on).
 Those are formatted using Markdown, or, alternatively, HTML for more formatting options._

-_This guide was developed from that understanding, with the hope it can be helpful to anyone out there._
+_This guide was developed from that understanding, with the hope it can be helpful to anyone else out there._

 > [!NOTE]
 > **Disclaimer:** _I come from a background in design, so I also cry a little when I see unclear information hierarchy.
 Plus, I'm a firm believer that allocating time for organization and communication can boost efficiency in the future._